Skip to content Skip to sidebar Skip to footer

 Are roulette numbers the same colour in all forms of the game?

-THE simple answer is: no roulette numbers are not the same colour across all formats of the game.
 The evolution of roulette, which means “small wheel” in French, has happened in different countries around the world.
 You often hear European, French and American roulette bandied about, but how exactly do each of these forms of the game differ from each other?

 The wheels in both European and French roulette are the same and feature just the single 0, while the American wheel has both 0 and 00 pockets and a different sequence of numbers on the wheel.
 Obviously because of the different number sequences and the black-red alternating pockets a number does not necessarily share the same colour across variations of roulette.